dianavoz/nc-news/README.md

 ###  WHAT DOES IT DO?

-The project is a social news aggregation, web content rating, and discussion website.
+<p>The project is a social news aggregation, web content rating, and discussion website.</p>

-NC News has articles which are divided into topics.
-Each article has user curated ratings and can be up voted using the API.
+<p>NC News has articles which are divided into topics.
+Each article has user curated ratings and can be up voted using the API.<br>
-Users can also add comments about an article if they are logged in.
+   Users can also add comments about an article if they are logged in.</p>

 <hr>